Pop in your details to gain access to your Adnams account.

 We are aware that we will require a separate process for products or services (e.g. fresh fish) that are locally sourced.

-We have started a plan to map our complete supply chain however initially we have focused on the areas at most risk from Modern Slavery ensuring that suppliers of these products or services confirm the procedures they have in place to deal with these risks.
+We have continued to map our complete supply chain in terms of the areas at most risk from Modern Slavery ensuring that suppliers of these products or services confirm the procedures they have in place to deal with these risks.

 Most of our suppliers and partners have been with us for a number of years so we have built a relationship with them that enables us to have open discussions.

-We have in the past year, taken action to reduce our supplier base in order to more effectively manage our supply chain and associated risks.
+We continue to reduce our supplier base in certain areas in order to more effectively manage our supply chain and associated risks, particularly during COVID-19.

-We do not have resources to carry out factory audit visits on all of our suppliers and partners and therefore must rely upon our suppliers and partners being honest in our discussions.
-However, we will continue to review this policy and undertake the necessary actions including moving business away from suppliers and partners should we become aware of any doubts about their compliance.
+We will continue to review this policy and undertake the necessary actions including moving business away from suppliers and partners should we become aware of any doubts about their compliance.

 All key members of staff involved in sourcing have been trained to enable then to identify any potential risks and to escalate these should it be necessary.